-Entrepreneur Victoria Tomlinson is the founder of Next-Up, an online membership service which helps individuals rework their skills and find new opportunities in later careers.
+Entrepreneur Victoria Tomlinson is the founder of Next-Up (external website), an online membership service which helps individuals rework their skills and find new opportunities in later careers.

 “These days, people often work into their 70s and beyond,” says Victoria.
 “The challenge is how you continue with fulfilling work later on in life.